jangler/oracles-randomizer/doc/seasons_hard_guide.md

   [[Video]](https://streamable.com/pxe10)
 - Jump through the "wall" of fire traps in D5.
   [[Video]](https://streamable.com/yxrae)
+- Corner-walk around the first crystal in D6, or just run through the blade traps, obviating feather or a means to break the crystal.
 - Poe skip: skip fighting the first Poe in D7.
   [[Video]](https://streamable.com/ztzsh)
 - Hit the three buttons in D7 in the correct order without pegasus seeds, by